GIT-heyok/osuTourneymapDownloader/README.md

   2. Scrape the map id's from the tournament sheet and paste it
   3. if finished, type in -1 to start downloading maps
   4. maps will be downloaded in the background and could be found at /Downloads folder

+This program only supports the maps from official osu! website